Maska (2020 film): Plot

 Rumi Irani is the successor of Rustom Irani, his father, who used to run the Rustom Cafe, in South Mumbai.
 His mother, Diana Irani, runs the cafe with basic menus.
 After the death of his father, Diana is hopeful of Rumi taking over the business and revamping it, when he completes his undergraduate studies.
 One day, he wins the Mr. Feroz Shah Bag award, alongside Persis Mistry, who wins the Ms. Feroz Shah Bag Award.
 There, he develops a passion for becoming an actor.
 He enrolls himself in an acting school and starts a relationship with his fellow acting peer, Mallika, a Punjabi divorcee.

 On their graduation day, Rumi does not get the Best Actor award that he had anticipated of winning.
 Whereas, Mallika receives the Best Actress award.

 She convinces Rumi into a live-in relationship, and Rumi takes her to introduce his mother, who immediately disapproves her, for being a divorcee.
 She also tells him that he would not have her blessing, if he wishes to proceed with the relationship.
 In desperation, Rumi sells his father's watch and flees with the money.

 He starts living in Andheri, with Mallika, and starts giving auditions.
 His acting, not being up to the mark, is rejected everywhere.
 Meanwhile, Mallika gets the lead role in a web series.
 Fed up, Rumi is about to get over his dream, when he learns about a director, who does not have funds for a film he wants to make.
 Anybody who brings him enough funds, will be the main lead for the film.
 Desperate of landing the lead role, Rumi decides to sell his father's cafe.
-Meanwhile, Persis is making a coffee table book on the Irani cafes of Mumbai.
+Meanwhile, Persis is making a coffee table book on the Irani cafés of Mumbai.
 She spends time with Rumi, as she does her research and writing, in his cafe.
 She eventually falls in love with him and asks him to take her virginity.
 Hesitating, he decides to accept her proposal.
 Later, they make love at his cafe.

 When the day of the sale of the cafe arrives, Diana gets to know about why he came back from Andheri.
 She signs the papers, transferring the power of the attorney to him, allowing him to sell the cafe, legally.
 At the time of the deal, he changes his mind and decides to give up his dream of acting, as it was only a delusion.
 He breaks up with Mallika and reconciles with Persis.
 Later, along with Diana, the both of them are seen celebrating the centenary of the cafe with Boman Irani, as their chief guest.